ddascalescu/app-film-ratings/README.md

 #

-In progress (active): Version 0.1.1:
+In progress (on hold since Jan 4): Version 0.1.1:
  - Small layout/design edits
  - Fixing any issues arising from 0.1.0 testing
  - Releasing on iOS